-Any Person Concerned who wishes to carry out a transaction in the shares of TF1 may consult the Group Ethics Officer (Didier Casas, dc@tf1.fr) to confirm that he/she would not be engaging in insider dealing.
+Any Person Concerned who wishes to carry out a transaction in the shares of TF1 may consult the Group Ethics Officer (Julie Burguburu, jbg@tf1.fr) to confirm that he/she would not be engaging in insider dealing.

 This consultation is obligatory for Executive Officers and salaried directors.